-Tumors metastasize by releasing circulating tumor cells (CTCs) into the bloodstream, this is one of the deadliest components of cancer.
+Cancer metastasize by releasing circulating tumor cells (CTCs) into the bloodstream, which is one of the deadliest components of cancer.

-In addition, the FDA has only approved one type of CTC detection technology, it's called 'The CellSearch system' and it is only capable of finding one type of Circulating Tumor Cell (CTC) at a time, which makes it time-consuming and expensive.
+Unfortunately, the FDA has only approved one type of CTC detection technology, that's called 'The CellSearch system,' and it is only capable of finding one type of Circulating Tumor Cell (CTC) at a time, which makes the process time-consuming and expensive.

 However, researchers from The University of Queensland who are working in close collaboration with oncologists at the Olivia Newton-John Cancer Research Institute (ONJCRI) have found a better way to track multiple CTCs using Gold Nanoparticles.